How the Grinch Stole Christmas!

 You might think, "Duh.
 Who doesn't like Christmas?"
 Well, this opening is set up to show the reader a united community (the Whos), and an opposing individual (the Christmas-hating Grinch).
 The dichotomy between a community and an isolated individual runs strong throughout the book.
 Seuss sets it up perfectly with this opening; the Whos are introduced as a whole group rather than as individuals.

-Then the Whos, young and old, would sit down to a feast.
+Quote #2 Then the Whos, young and old, would sit down to a feast.
+And they'd feast!
+And they'd feast!
+(31-32)

 In the descriptions of their Christmas celebration, it becomes clear that these Whos really know how to throw one legit party.
 They appear (at least to the Grinch) to be even more united during the holidays, coming together despite differences in age or opinion and sitting down for a peaceful meal.